erc-dharma/tfc-khmer-epigraphy/README.md

 ### Things you always need to do
 + Open Terminal.app.
+  * If it isn't in your Dock yet, find it under Applications/Utilities.
   * You communicate with this application by UNIX commands.
-  * For generalities on UNIX commands, see <http://mally.stanford.edu/~sr/computing/basic-unix.html>.
+      + For generalities on UNIX commands, see <http://mally.stanford.edu/~sr/computing/basic-unix.html>.
 + Then make sure you are in your proper working directory.
   * To navigate in Terminal, use command such as
       + cd (cd .. is a useful one too)